elisa-negrini/BDT-project/README.md

 ## 1. Docker Compose for Streaming (docker-compose-stream.yml)

 This configuration is designed to start the real-time data stream and use an already trained model for prediction.
-It's the ideal option for those who want to see the project in action without having to manage the initial training.
+It's the ideal option for those who want to see the project in action without having to manage the initial model training.

 #### Startup